campvanilla/casualdb/README.md

 ### PrimitiveOperator

-When performing a `db.get()` on a path that returns a non-array value, the Promise resolves to a `PrimitiveOperator`.
-The _PrimitiveOperator_ class encapsulates functions that allow you work with the data.
-All functions that are a part of _PrimitiveOperator_ enable function chaining.
+When performing a `db.get()` on a path that returns a non-array value, the Promise resolves to an instance of `PrimitiveOperator`.
+The _PrimitiveOperator_ class encapsulates functions that allow you work with any non-array-like data in javascript (eg. `object`, `string`, `number`, `boolean`).
+All functions that are a part of _PrimitiveOperator_ allow function chaining.

 ```ts
 interface Schema {